Last updated: 28th Jan, 2019

 Not only does this help to make sure both you and they are on the same page pre-writing, but it allows them to weave in the keywords you’re ranking for, and offer the most value to a reader through dedicated sub-sections.

-Content writers also know that word count and content comprehensiveness is key in the search engines—especially if they specialize in blog content.
+Professional writers also know that word count and content comprehensiveness is key in the search engines—especially if they specialize in blog content.

 The average blog post ranking in position one has over 2,450 words, which means you’ll have to put some serious time and effort into your content marketing strategy if you’re looking to see SEO results: